lithops-cloud/airflow-plugin/README.md

 ### IBM Cloud account credentials setup

-Lauch the Airflow web server and visit `localhost:8080` on your browser.
+Launch the Airflow web server and visit `localhost:8080` on your browser.
 Navigate to the 'Connections' page under the 'Admin' menu located at the top bar.
 Click on the 'Create' tab.
 ![enter image description here](https://i.ibb.co/rdWGC5Q/5.jpg)